kirbysayshi/ghost-high-fiver/README.md

 I _think_ mapping geo lat/long to a square map grid is working!
 Will have to tweak how far apart the cells are.
 Right now the entire world is only 160 sq ft... so tiny!

 Lisa finished a beach scene (hot dog!) and started on an abandoned warehouse scene!

+### 2018-09-03

+Brought pocket-physics in to use mostly for vectors/points, and wrote a TypeScript declaration for it.
+I'm getting better at that.

+js13k-ecs holds its systems in a closure, and I actually need access so I can separately call `draw` on render systems.
+I have two update loops, one for updating game state (10fps), and the other for drawing (60fps).
+Worked around by holding a separate array of draw-only systems.

+Lisa finished the abandoned warehouse scene.

+Got font rendering into ECS.

+Spent hours experimenting with optimizing the sprites.
+Tried making a zip with a dummy sprite sheet (Link's Awakening), it was over by 6KB!
+Terrifying.
+After playing with various tools (giflossy, optipng) and even trying plain BMP files (they compress via zip very nicely, actually), the winner is [tinypng.com](https://tinypng.com/), which provides an API key and curl support.
+Currently: `1099 bytes remain`.
+I don't know if the vision is possible right now.